-The following commands, defined in the SD_CMD section of SVID Fourth Edition are a part of an ABI development environment.
-All commands defined here are mandatory in ABI Development Environments, except that the command as need not be present when ABI conformant code is generated directly by the compiler.
+The following commands, defined in the X/Open CAE Specification, Issue 4.2 and X the SD_CMD section of the System V Interface Definition, Third Edition (see the Conformance Rule of Chapter 1) are a part of an ABI development environment.
+All commands defined here are mandatory in ABI Development Environments, except that the command as need not be present when ABI conformance code is generated directly by the compiler.